Son magic takes S. Korea into Asian Cup semi-final with Jordan

 Klinsmann, who has been under fire for South Korea's performances in Qatar, led his team in a wild celebration at the end.

-"Obviously it was another drama," said Klinsmann.
-"I'm proud of this team."
+"We're still here and we're going to be here to the very end," he declared.

+Australia's coach Graham Arnold felt his side had the chances when leading to bury their opponents.

-"We're devastated at the moment, quite emotional for all the players and the staff," said Australia's coach Graham Arnold.
+"We're devastated at the moment, quite emotional for all the players and the staff," he said.

 "For the first 90-odd minutes we did very well until giving that penalty away.
 It's been a great tournament for a lot of my players."